gardener/gardener/docs/extensions/garden-api-access.md

 There are a few exceptions to the granted permissions as documented [here](../deployment/gardenlet_api_access.md#rule-exceptions-for-extension-clients).

 If an extension needs access to additional resources in the garden cluster (e.g., extension-specific custom resources), permissions need to be granted via the usual RBAC means.
-Note that this is done outside of gardener and might require an additional controller that manages RBAC for extension clients in the garden cluster.
+Note that this is done outside of Gardener and might require an additional controller that manages RBAC for extension clients in the garden cluster.

 ## Renewing All Garden Access Secrets